 Click on the "+" sign next to each event to see description.

 Are you interested in service-learning?
 Would you like to learn how to develop a service-learning course?
-Using the National Youth Leadership Council’s Service-Learning Cycle as a framework, Jabari Bodrick will provide workshop attendees with step-by-step instructions on how to create a service-learning course.
-Jabari will also explain how service-learning is defined at USC, provide USC service-learning assessment data, offer community partner suggestions, and highlight the benefits of service-learning to students, faculty members and community agency representatives.
-Register
+Jabari Bodrick will provide participants with step-by-step instructions on how to create an in-person or virtual service-learning course.
+Bodrick will also explain how service-learning is defined at UofSC, provide UofSC service-learning assessment data, and highlight the benefits of service-learning to students, faculty members and community agency representatives.

 Does the thought of overhauling your entire course to include High Impact Practices or incorporate Integrative and Experiential Learning seem so exhausting you don't know where to begin?
 In this session, Kristina Grob will share some ways to adapt High Impact Practices on a smaller scale so you could try one or two out this semester but with minimal stress.

 After this session, you should be ready to modify a current assignment or design one that meets your current outcomes so that it includes either experiential or integrative aspects, particularly focusing on critical reflection and connection between ideas learned in different fields.

 While students can naturally find meaning in their experiences abroad, reflection activities guide their thinking to help them process their time abroad and apply the experiential learning opportunity to their future as students and global citizens.
 In this presentation, Education Abroad staff and previous Global Classroom leaders will cover successful methods to encourage student reflection abroad.